Dublin Ireland things to do and attractions to visit

 Things to do in Dublin

-- Visit the Guinness Storehouse: If we say Dublin Ireland touris incomplete without visiting Guinness Storehouse, there is nothing wrong.
-Hit the number one spot in Dublin, where millions of tourist toured the authentic brewery and enjoy the different pints.
-Covers the 50 acre area, Guinness Storehouse is crucial part of Dublin and its history.
-The whole process of brewing is interesting but the highlight is full pint of beer at the rooftop bar along with the bewitching view of city.
+- Visit the Guinness Storehouse: If we say Dublin Ireland tourism incomplete without visiting Guinness Storehouse, there is nothing wrong.
+Hit the number one spot in Dublin, where millions of tourists toured the authentic brewery and enjoy the different pints.
+Covers the 50-acre area, Guinness Storehouse is a crucial part of Dublin and its history.
+The whole process of brewing is interesting but the highlight is a full pint of beer at the rooftop bar along with the bewitching view of the city.

-- Little Museum of Dublin: A perfect orientation to Dublin, Little Museum is must see spot filled with crowd-sourced collection all donated by Dublin residents.
-The Museum has four floors depicting Dublin history in unique and quirky way. the unique museum contain everything from original Irish independent office to the old news articles, portraits of famous politicians and celebrities to antique record players, phones and typewriters.
+- Little Museum of Dublin: A perfect orientation to Dublin, Little Museum is a must-see spot filled with the crowd-sourced collection all donated by Dublin residents.
+The Museum has four floors depicting Dublin’s history in a unique and quirky way. the unique museum contains everything from original Irish independent office to the old news articles, portraits of famous politicians and celebrities to antique record players, phones and typewriters.
 It has an entire floor dedicated to U2.

-- Newman University Church: This university church is small but a hidden gem in Dublin that even locals are unaware off.
-Tranquil church adorned with lattice work, vibrant motifs and paintings.
+- Newman University Church: This university church is small but a hidden gem in Dublin that even locals are unaware of.
+Tranquil church adorned with latticework, vibrant motifs and paintings.
 A lovely spot to take a tour in Dublin.

 - Gaelic Games Museum: One of its own kind spots to explore the Irish culture while getting involved with their national sports.
 At Croke Park, it’s a walk through the history of Gaelic games.
 A stunning place that makes you feels like a kid again.